bitnami/charts/bitnami/kong/README.md

 Extra functionalities beyond the Kong core are extended through plugins.
 Kong is built on top of reliable technologies like NGINX and provides an easy-to-use RESTful API to operate and configure the system.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use Kong in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites